Below are frequently asked questions for planning your panel.

 - What if my proposal is accepted but I can no longer attend?

 - Whom should I contact if I have further questions?

-Almost all sessions and events will take place at the Hyatt Regency Chicago.
-Sessions may be scheduled from 8 am on Thursday, November 9, 2017, until 5 pm on Sunday, November 12, 2017.
-Scheduling will be completed by June 15, 2017.
+Almost all sessions and events will take place at the Hilton Baltimore.
+Sessions may be scheduled from 8 am on Thursday, November 12, 2020, until 5 pm on Sunday, November 15, 2020.
+Scheduling will be completed by June 15, 2020.

 Session organizers should make sure that their session begins on time, and that participants stay well within time limits.
 All sessions are 105 minutes in length.
 This includes the reading of papers, responses by the commentators, and comments from the audience.
 When an audience has sat through a typical session of three papers and one response by a commentator, they quite rightly feel frustrated if no time is left for audience participation.

 The following chart can be used by the session chair as a guide to allocating time during the 105-minute session, assuming that one takes five minutes for introductions.